fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 #### Tables
 Since nobody brought up the .NULL. problem, it looks like it's not commonly used.
 It works for me for a while now and I found no problems so far.

+##### Note
+I do DBF / DBC to text and vice versa for a while now, but still with the binaries.
+I found no problem yet, except the binaries are a pain on merges.
+What I see is that a synthetic PK is helpfull, not all the lookups had one.
+So I added one just for the purpose of merging.

 #### Others
 All the other table-based-sources of VFP work seamless as _Text_.
 No fuzz.